uroybd/topobon/src/site/notes/Personal/Musings/Zen Poetry.md

 Poetry like this requires a certain emotional quality known as '[[Entities/Concept/Aesthetics/Mono no aware\|mono no aware]]' which is often translated as 'Love for Impermanence' or 'Pathos of Things'. [[Entities/Concept/Buddhism/Anitya\|Impermanence]] is a core idea of Buddhism.
 This supplied Zen poets with a framework to nurture their mono no aware.

 Then comes the anguish.
 Even with a solid understanding of Zen philosophy, poets often faced situations that caused them pain beyond reason.
-For Bashō, it was when his older brother presented him a lock of white hair of their late mother:
+For [[Entities/Person/Matsuo Bashō\|Bashō]], it was when his older brother presented him a lock of white hair of their late mother:

 <div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/personal/reading/notes-and-highlights/narrow-road-to-the-interior-and-other-writings/#974afb" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">